-- Seeking advice and input from key opinion leaders, or KOLs, in women's health and contraception; - Sponsoring continuing medical education, or CME, programs at key congresses and symposia around the country;

-- Establishing relationships with women's health advocacy groups; - Conducting extensive market research to better understand the market dynamics and identify product positioning and messages for Twirla with prescribers and consumers; - Assuring that data from our clinical trials are presented in a timely manner at clinical congresses and published in appropriate peer-reviewed medical journals; and - Developing and registering the trademark Twirla and developing key branding elements, including packaging design for submission with the NDA.
+- Seeking advice and input from key opinion leaders, or KOLs, in women's health and contraception; - Sponsoring continuing medical education, or CME, programs at key congresses and symposia around the country; - Establishing relationships with women's health advocacy groups; - Conducting extensive market research to better understand the market dynamics and identify product positioning and messages for Twirla with prescribers and consumers; - Assuring that data from our clinical trials are presented in a timely manner at clinical congresses and published in appropriate peer-reviewed medical journals; and - Developing and registering the trademark Twirla and developing key branding elements, including packaging design for submission with the NDA.

-Prescribing in the CHC category is primarily driven by ObGyns, who write 43% of the total prescriptions.
-In addition, NPs and PAs, who are often affiliated with an ObGyn practice but can also be in a primary care setting, write 29% of all CHC prescriptions.
-The ObGyns, NPs and PAs combine to write nearly 72% of total CHC prescriptions.
+Prescribing in the CHC category is primarily driven by ObGyns, who write 51% of CHC prescriptions.
+In addition, NPs and PAs, who are often affiliated with an ObGyn practice but can also be in a primary care setting, write 27% of all CHC prescriptions.
+The ObGyns, NPs and PAs combine to write 72% of total CHC prescriptions.
 In addition, 34% of all prescriptions written by ObGyns are for contraceptives.
 We plan to focus the promotion of Twirla on these key prescribers and other key customer groups, including consumers and commercial managed care plans.
 We believe that we can deploy a focused sales force effort targeting the approximately 22,000 prescribers responsible for 80% of branded CHC prescriptions.
 We believe that this universe of branded prescribers can be covered adequately by a specialty sales force of between 70 and 100 total representatives.
 In areas of the country where it is not efficient to deploy a sales representative, remote promotion can be used to reach these prescribers.

 We plan to deploy patient promotion at the launch of Twirla, both in the physician's office, and through targeted media campaigns.
 We plan to use both branded and unbranded campaigns to create awareness of Twirla among consumers.
-We believe there are cost-effective means to reach our target demographic of females aged 18 to 34 years, the so-called Millennials, who are more likely to seek health information online and through social networks.
+We believe there are cost-effective means to reach our target demographic of females aged 18 to 34 years, the so-called Millennials, who engage in online activities to a high degree and are more likely to seek health information online and through social networks.
 Traditional mass-market direct-to-consumer advertising on television may not be required to reach these consumers.
 Marketing tactics aimed at today's female consumer need to be optimized for mobile technology, because smartphones and text messaging are the preferred means of communication.
-Millennials also engage in online activities to a high degree.
-For example, approximately 80% use a social network and approximately 40% read blogs.
 We believe that a focused consumer promotion plan that uses digital media and other mass-market advertising vehicles will generate consumer awareness and demand for Twirla if approved.